localleon/leons-ansible-template/README.md

 `Ansible Playbooks` should be very short and simple - they define **WHERE** and **WHAT**. `Ansible Roles` should be environment-agnostic and answer **HOW**.
 Therefore they should be built independently from the Ansible Project repository.
 This allows **any** Ansible Playbook to use the Ansible Role and run the tasks against **any** environment.
 The overall goal for Ansible Roles should be a reusable, encapsulated, and environment-agnostic object.

+This repository provides both a "role template" and a template for your project.

+## Ansible Community - Automation Good Practices

+The Community of Practice for Ansible from RedHat has it's own [Good Practices for Ansible - GPA](https://redhat-cop.github.io/automation-good-practices/).
+It's much more detailed than this project and provides you with information about more specific questions.

+## Version Control

+Managing multiple environments in Ansible can be handled within a single Git repository or across multiple repositories, depending on various factors such as complexity, team structure, and project requirements.
+Try to structure environments based on the technology stack and access rights of the persons working on the projects.
+Changes in one environment won't inadvertently affect others, reducing the risk of deployment issues.
+If different teams are responsible for different environments, having separate repositories can align with team boundaries and responsibilities.
+Different repositories allow finer-grained access control, ensuring that only authorized personnel can make changes to sensitive environments like production.

 ## Development

 You should write YAML-Files in an Text-Editor like VSCode.
 Please use proper Syntax Highlighting and format your code via 'ansible-linter'